canonical/ubuntu-pro-docs/services-overview.rst

 To enable FIPS and install the validated packages run:

-<pro enable fips-updates> to enable the validated packages, but also receive regular security updates.
+``pro enable fips-updates`` to enable the validated packages, but also receive regular security updates.
 This is the FIPS stream that we recommend to most customers.

-<pro enable fips> to install the FIPS validated packages.
-These will not be updated until the next recertification.
+``pro enable fips`` to install the FIPS validated packages.
+These will not be updated until the next re-certification.
 Only rarely should a customer choose this option because you cannot receive security updates on this stream.

 If you are not sure which version of FIPS is right for you, contact Customer Success using the details provided in your Welcome Email.
 If you cannot find the contact information for your Customer Success, check the Ubuntu Pro Welcome Email sent shortly after purchase, or navigate to any web-page under ubuntu.com and ask for help via the LiveChat service.